-Students participating will receive a signed physical copy of the book.
+Students participating in book club will receive a signed physical copy of the novella.

 Questions?
 Please email firstname.lastname@example.org.